 A Fast, Stable Experience

-When it comes to ecommerce sites, it can be tempting to focus on the next new thing such as a cutting-edge content type or fresh social integration.
+When it comes to ecommerce websites, it can be tempting to focus on the next new thing such as a cutting-edge content type or fresh social integration.

 Those can certainly help your business, but they only matter if you are adding them to a strong foundation.
 Put simply: if your site doesn’t load quickly and remain stable consumers won’t stick around to engage with anything else you offer.